 If you do, consider arriving at around 3pm to avoid the hottest part of the day when the sun is directly above you.
 If you stay for a few hours, you will also get to see the sunset behind the Big Buddha statue!

 I have read other blog posts about Fo Guang Shan of which say it is more catered to the elderly.
-Some can argue, it isn't the most exciting place in the world and it is frequented by older generations.
+Some can argue, it isn’t the most exciting place in the world and it is frequented by older generations.
 However, I really enjoyed myself!
-It is a fantastic destination to test your photography skills and I was recently gifted my first DSLR (Nikon D3300).
+It is a fantastic destination to test your photography skills with friendly guides eager to teach you about their religion.

-The Big Buddha statue stands 108 meters tall!
+The Big Buddha statue measuring 40 metres tall and sitting 108 metres high from ground level!
 Comprising of steel and bronze, it is the highest seated bronze Buddha in the world.
 For me, this was a big enough reason to visit Fo Guang Shan.

 A final reminder to enjoy yourself!
 The whole area is an incredible and humbling experience.
 The staff are all extremely friendly and if you don’t understand what you are doing inside one of the worship rooms, like I did, there’s always someone to guide you.